Kondakavuri-Pavani/Weather-App/README.md

 What does this application do?
 -------------------------------
-This application serves a simple MERN based TODO application to demonstrate the use of MERN stack.
+This application serves a simple MERN based a application to demonstrate the use of MERN stack.
 This application uses following technologies:
 - MongoDB: used as database
 - Express: used as web application framework
 - React: used as frontend framework to build UI